Frequently Asked Questions

 Does Marist offer any merit-based scholarships?

-Marist awards merit scholarships to its most academically competitive applicants, up to $8,000.
-When you apply for admission to Marist, you are automatically considered for merit scholarship; there is no additional application.
+Yes!
+In addition to federal, state, and institutional funding, applicants can be awarded up to $8,000 in merit-based scholarship awards.
+When you apply for admission to Marist, you are automatically considered for merit-based scholarships; there is no additional application.